-It’s estimated that around 65 percent of mothers with young children work outside the home.
-Parenting in and of itself is a full-time job, so when you add a “real” full-time job to the mix, things can get sticky.
-From readjusting after maternity leave to dealing with missed milestones, we’ve got the scoop on everything you need to know to be successful both at work and at home in our working mom’s handbook.
+Pre-pandemic, an estimated 65 percent of mothers with young children worked outside the home.
+Parenting in and of itself is a full-time job, so when you add a “real” full-time job (heck, even a part-time gig) to the mix, things can get hectic.
+From finding a new normal after maternity leave to dealing with missed milestones, we’ve got the full report on everything you need to know to be successful both at work and at home in our working mom’s handbook.

-The U.S. isn’t known for its stellar maternity leave policies, so most moms will return to work somewhere around six weeks postpartum, although some lucky moms may have more time at home with babe (and some unlucky moms might have to get back even sooner).
-Ideally, a return date will have been discussed prior to baby’s arrival.
-If not, contact your supervisor as soon as you can to determine the date you’ll be expected back in the office.
+The U.S. isn’t known for its stellar maternity leave policies, so most moms will return to work somewhere around six weeks postpartum, although some women may have more time at home with babe (and some new parents might have to get back even sooner).
+Ideally, a return date will have been discussed prior to your due date.
+If not, contact your supervisor or Human Resources department as soon as you can to set expectations and determine the date you’ll be expected back in the office.

-A couple of weeks before your return, start preparing for the transition.
-Touch base with your childcare provider to see if you can do a test run ahead of time to familiarize yourself with the procedures and give your little one a sense of what’s to come.
+A couple of weeks before your return, start prepping for the transition.
+Touch base with your childcare provider to see if you can do a dry run ahead of time to familiarize yourself with the procedures and give your little one a sense of what’s to come.
 Inventory your closet to make sure you have suitable clothing that fits.
-Begin adjusting your sleep schedule and your baby’s, so waking up early in the mornings and going to bed at a reasonable time every night becomes routine.
+Begin adjusting your sleep schedule and your new baby’s, so waking up early in the mornings and going to bed at a reasonable time every night becomes your new routine.

-Your first day back might be tricky.
-Many working moms are emotional, so give yourself some extra time to get it together between daycare drop-off and your office debut.
-Once you’re clocked in, dive immediately into work mode.
-It’s fine to share some pictures of your infant—of course you’ll want to show her off!—but it’s important to also show everyone that you’re ready to get back to work, too, particularly if your place of employment has a formal or competitive atmosphere.
+Your first day back might be difficult.
+Many working moms are emotional and struggle with feeling guilty, so give yourself some extra time to get it together between daycare drop-off and your office debut.
+Once you’re clocked in, dive immediately into your workday.
+It’s fine to share some pictures of your infant—of course you’ll want to show her off!—but it’s important to also show everyone that you’re ready to get back to work, too.
 Besides, working hard not only makes you look good to the rest of the team, but it also keeps your brain off baby.
-If you can’t resist checking in, call her care provider during your lunch break or while you’re pumping, not while you’re on the clock.
+If you can’t resist checking in, call her caregiver during your lunch break or during your pumping session, not while you’re on the clock.

-For moms determined to continue breastfeeding, pumping becomes a way of life.
-Baby can still enjoy morning and evening feedings at the breast, but you’ll be counting on bottles of expressed milk to stand in when you’re away during the day.
+For moms planning to continue breastfeeding, pumping becomes a way of life.
+Baby can still enjoy morning and evening feedings at the breast, but you’ll be counting on bottles of expressed breast milk to stand in when you’re away during the day.

 Fortunately, there are laws in place to ensure you have time to maintain your supply.
 Under the Affordable Care Act, your employer must provide: